Darren Hayes: 2005–2006: Truly Madly Completely and parting ways with Columbia

 In 2005, Hayes recorded a track he wrote with Robert Conley called "So Beautiful", which was included on the Savage Garden greatest hits compilation, Truly Madly Completely: The Best of Savage Garden.
 The compilation also includes a second track by Hayes called "California".
 Both of these tracks hark back to Hayes's early sound, although still retaining some of the electronic flourishes from The Tension and the Spark.

 On 9 July 2006, Hayes announced that he had parted ways with Columbia Records after ten years and 24 million album sales together.

 The tour following this release saw Hayes play the iconic Sydney Opera House.
-The performance was recorded and released on a DVD entitled A Big Night in with Darren Hayes.
+The performance was recorded and released on a DVD titled A Big Night in with Darren Hayes.

-2007–2008: This Delicate Thing We've Made
+2007–2010: This Delicate Thing We've Made and We Are Smug

 Hayes finished recording his third solo album, This Delicate Thing We've Made, in 2007.
 The album was a double-disc, with 25 tracks.
 Many of the tracks were co-written with Robert Conley, and a great deal of the album was written with and produced by Justin Shave, who played keyboards for part of Hayes's Time Machine tour.
-The album was released on 20 August 2007 on Hayes's own independent record label, Powdered Sugar, while the first single, "On the Verge of Something Wonderful", was released in Australia on 28 July 2007 and in the UK and online on 6 August 2007.
+The album was released on 20 August 2007, on Hayes's own independent record label, Powdered Sugar, while the first single, "On the Verge of Something Wonderful", was released in Australia on 28 July 2007, and in the UK and online on 6 August 2007.

 On 9 April 2007, Hayes released the album track "Who Would Have Thought" from This Delicate Thing We've Made as a teaser track on his official website, as well as his MySpace profile.
 This was accompanied by an animation for the song created by his partner, animator and director, Richard Cullen.
 Around April 2007, remixes of the album track "Step into the Light" were being played in clubs around the world.
 The album version of "Step into the Light" was released as a teaser on Hayes's official website and MySpace on 30 April 2007.

 During the first half of 2007, Hayes performed selected songs from the album in The Time Machine World Tour small, exclusive gigs around the world.
 Tickets for several of these much sought after shows sold out in under ten minutes.
 In June 2007, Hayes embarked on a small tour of USA and Canada, stopping in New York, Toronto, Chicago, San Francisco and Los Angeles, along with the band Temposhark.
 The shows were well received with very positive reviews.

 On 30 June 2007, Hayes headlined the London Gay Pride at Trafalgar Square.
 He performed "I Want You" and "On the Verge of Something Wonderful", as well as a medley that included "Pop!ular".